thdg/Saltmarsh/weaponrules.md

 # Additional weapon rules

-When you gain martial proficiency in a simple weapon the weapon gains additional properties.
+When you gain martial proficiency with a simple weapon the weapon gains additional properties.
-When you gain proficiency in all martial weapons, you automatically gain martial proficency in all simple weapons.
+When you gain proficiency with all martial weapons, you automatically gain martial proficency with all simple weapons.
-Additionally the table shows which classes gain martial proficiency in what simple weapons.
+Additionally, the follwing table shows which classes automatically gain martial proficiency with which simple weapons.

 | Class     | Weapon        |
 |:----------|:--------------|